Book 12

 A) Answer these questions:

-1. Why did Jim become a thief?
+- Why did Jim choose to become a thief?

-6. What did the man see?
+- What information did the man report to Jim?

 B) Which words in the story mean the opposite of: